Configuration data templates

 In July 2017 update, we released predefined templates to help you create configuration data projects.
 The templates are sequenced, so that the data that the entities generate will be processed in the correct order.
 Our predefined templates are also designed to maintain the correct sequence when more than one template is added to the same data project.
 For more information, see the "Sequencing in the default templates" section.

-Default templates are delivered together with each new release of Finance and Operations.
-Our long-term goal is to provide the templates in Microsoft Dynamics Lifecycle Services (LCS), so that you can push them to an instance of Finance and Operations.
+Default templates are delivered together with each new release.
+Our long-term goal is to provide the templates in Microsoft Dynamics Lifecycle Services (LCS), so that you can push them to an instance.
 However, for the current releases, select the Templates tile in the Data management workspace, and then select Load default templates to load the templates.
 To see the Load default templates menu, you must use Enhanced view.

 After the templates are loaded, you can change them to suit your business requirements.
 If you ever want to retrieve the original default templates, you can use the Load default templates button to add them back to your system.
 The templates will then be replaced with the latest versions.
 If you've made changes to the templates, you can make a copy of the old templates by exporting them.